-No, so Aveni’s journey and growth has been a very new and exciting experience for me!
+No, so Aveni’s journey and growth have been a very new and exciting experience for me!

 What have the biggest revelations/learnings for you been throughout this start-up journey?

 It takes an enormous amount of effort and time to establish a partnership where you can access sensitive data.
-However, with the right relationships in place, there are really an amazing number of opportunities across the finance industry that NLP can address.
-For example, unstructured data can be transformed into business insights, and customer interactions can be mined to improve services in real time.
+However, with the right relationships in place, there is really an amazing number of opportunities across the finance industry that NLP can address.
+For example, unstructured data can be transformed into business insights, and customer interactions can be mined to improve services in real-time.

 What ambitions do you have for the business?
 Where do you see it 5 years from now?

 Aveni is perfectly positioned to deliver transformative technologies for the finance industry.
-My hope is that we will be able to create a suit of products that help professionals to be more efficient, and have greater reach.
+My hope is that we will be able to create a suite of products that help professionals to be more efficient and have greater reach.
 Ultimately, I would like our technology to help everyone to be able to afford just the right amount of high-quality human financial advice.

 What exciting advances are happening in the field of NLP that you can see having a real impact on the professional advice industry?